Mark Technical Ceramics

 Which ceramics can be labeled with CerTrace®?

-We could gain positive experience with the following points:
+We gained positive experience with the following points:

 - Structural ceramics based on Al2O3